paoloVsilva/TRUEFORT_ASSIGNMENT/README.md

 ## Notes
  - Since it only used jQuery, no need for a server for this
+ - Data is temporarily stored in browser's localstorage

 ## Guide
  - Add button - add dialog will open